-Once UHIP staff and students determine that the inmate is claiming actual innocence and does not have a law of the parties issue, they review readily available case documents-including, but not limited to: the inmate's correspondence and questionnaire, available appellate briefs/opinions, and online research-to determine whether there is any potential new evidence would tend to show that the inmate did not commit the crime for which he was convicted.
+Once UHIP staff and students determine that the inmate is claiming actual innocence and does not have a law of the parties issue, they review readily available case documents such as the inmate's correspondence and questionnaire, available appellate briefs/opinions, and online research in order to determine whether there is any potential new evidence would tend to show that the inmate did not commit the crime for which he was convicted.
 If there is no potential new evidence or the potential new evidence would not overcome the evidence presented at trial or the guilty/nolo contendere plea, the innocence claim is not viable and the case is terminated.
 However, if proposed new evidence would indicate that the inmate was wrongfully convicted or if there is insufficient information to make a determination, the case is passed to investigation.
-UHIP's staff attorney oversees all aspects of student screening to ensure that all viable innocence claims
+UHIP's staff attorney oversees all aspects of student screening to ensure that all viable innocence claims are being investigated.
+When needed, she also screens cases to avoid potential backlogs at the screening stage.